scopplestone/testing/docs/userguide/features-and-models/BC-particle-solver.md

 | `rot_periodic` | Allows the definition of rotational periodicity.                                                                                                                                            |

-For `reflective` boundaries, an additional option `Part-Boundary2-SurfaceModel` is available, that is used for heterogeneous reactions (reactions have reactants in two or more phases) or secondary electron emission models.
-These models are described in \ref{sec:chem_reac}.
+For `reflective` boundaries, an additional option `Part-Boundary2-SurfaceModel` is available, that is used for heterogeneous reactions (reactions that have reactants in two or more phases) or secondary electron emission models.
+These models are described in {ref}`sec:surface-chemistry`.

 For `rot_periodic` exactly two corresponding boundaries must be defined.
 Every particle crossing one of these boundaries will be inserted at the corresponding other boundary that is rotationally shifted.

 ## Diffuse Wall

 Gas-surface interaction can be modelled with the extended Maxwellian model {cite}`Padilla2009`, using accommodation coefficients of the form

 $$\alpha = \frac{E_i-E_r}{E_i - E_w}$$

 where $i$, $r$ and $w$ denote the incident, reflected and wall energy, respectively.
-The coefficient `MomentumACC` is utilized to decide whether a diffuse (`MomentumACC` $>R$) or specular reflection (`MomentumACC` $<R$) occurs upon particle impact, where $R=[0,1)$ is a random number.
+The coefficient `MomentumACC` is utilized to decide whether a diffuse (`MomentumACC` $>R$) or specular reflection (`MomentumACC` $<R$) occurs upon particle impact, where
+$R=[0,1)$ is a random number.
 Separate accommodation coefficients can be defined for the translation (`TransACC`), rotational (`RotACC`), vibrational (`VibACC`) and electronic energy (`ElecACC`) accommodation at a constant wall temperature [K].

     Part-Boundary2-SourceName=BC_WALL
     Part-Boundary2-Condition=reflective